mrmarcofont/building_AI_project/README.md

 This is not intended to make us buy something, but to put us in a position to discover free resources, perhaps online, that would allow us to empower ourselves, improve our lives and let us to design the path of our future within the society that has formed us.

 Imagine to be a young adolescent.
 You are growing up fast to your maturity.
 You are learning a lot of subjects at school.
 Your family and friends and society are teaching you a lot of things.
 Mass media and internet are bombing you with a lot of inputs.
 You're able to think quite well and you are starting to plan what to do in future.
-What will you be ?
+What will you be?
 Que serà, serà!

 Obviously  you have dreams you'd like them to come true.
 You are young with a long path just in front of you but...
 Outside the world is not so beautiful like we'd like it to be.
 Climate changes, crisis, unemployment, pollution will affect you future choices.
 At the same time industry will use your datas and preferences to create new expensive products or trying to influence your choices.
 Nothing so bad but why don't use this to improve ourselves?